TRIQS/dft_tools/doc/index.rst

 DFTTools
 ========

-.. sidebar:: DftTools 1.5
+.. sidebar:: DFTTools 1.5

-   This is the homepage DftTools Version 1.5
+   This is the homepage DFTTools Version 1.5
-   For the changes in DftTools, Cf :ref:`changelog page <changelog>`
+   For the changes in DFTTools, Cf :ref:`changelog page <changelog>`

 This :ref:`TRIQS-based <triqslibs:welcome>`-based application is aimed
 at ab-initio calculations for